Rule-34/App/README.md

 ## Visit it

-**You can try it online on the next links, both run the same code from this repository**
+**You can use it online on the next links, both run the same code from this repository**

 [https://r34.app/](https://r34.app/)
 > Powered by Github Pages